Who Should Care about STAD and Who Must Care

 Regardless of your industry’s categorization, companies in every industry must care about the emerging regulatory compliance paradigm shift away from industry regulation and towards data regulation.

-This shift comes in the form of the General Data Protection Regulation (GDPR
+General Data Protection Regulation (GDPR

 ).
 GDPR is a regulation by which the European Parliament, the Council of the European Union and the European Commission intend to strengthen and unify data protection for all individuals within the European Union.
 GDPR compliance will be enforced starting May 2018.